datsteves/image-optimizer-core/Readme.md

 ## Install

 please have a look at the instruction of [node-opencv](https://github.com/peterbraden/node-opencv) to install opencv on your machine.
+Or have have a look on the Dockerfile from this repo (used for testing) if you want to use it in Docker.

 ```bash
 $ npm install image-optimizer-core